Germany set to impose gas levy on consumers to support ailing importers | Headlines

 Firms are weighing their options, while Berlin has already said it will switch off lights at 200 public buildings and landmarks at night.
 With Germany going through what Habeck called its "biggest energy crisis", Gazprom's failure to deliver reserved gas was pushing companies to procure the fuel at significantly higher market prices, he said.

 "This (price) difference is the levy.
 It is then passed on to the end consumer because otherwise the companies would permanently lose millions per week," he added.
-Marcel Fratzscher, president of the DIW economic institute, said it was "right and necessary" to pass on costs to all consumers and Germans should prepare for at least a tripling of gas heating bills, according to the Rheinische Post, but there should be relief measures to support low-income households.
+Marcel Fratzscher, president of the DIW economic institute, said it was "right and necessary" to pass on costs to all consumers and Germans should prepare for at least a tripling of gas heating bills, but there should be relief measures to support low-income households, according to the Rheinische Post.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)